-Leisure and business travelers alike enjoy of the uniqueness of staying in hotel alternatives.
-For business travelers, accommodation shouldn’t just a be place to sleep, but a place to live, work and feel at home.
+Leisure and business travellers alike enjoy the uniqueness of staying in hotel alternatives.
+For business travellers, accommodation shouldn’t just be a place to sleep, but a place to live, work and feel at home.

 Serviced apartments are a fast-growing industry, largely due to employees needing long-term accommodation for corporate assignment work, and the popularity of Airbnb.
-The home-from-home experience is appealing to more business travelers than ever.
+The home-from-home experience is appealing to more business travellers than ever.

 What is a serviced apartment?